-The US Alphanumeric Ranges address locator style lets you create address locators for United States addresses that contain alphanumeric house number ranges.
+The US Alphanumeric Ranges address locator style lets you create address locators for U.S. addresses that contain alphanumeric house number ranges.
 Such alphanumeric house ranges are used in some regions of Wisconsin and Illinois.
-The alphanumeric portion of the address usually represents a grid zone.
+The additional values usually represent a grid zone value.
 For example, the address N84W 16301 W Donald Ave suggests that the address is not only at 16301 W Donald Avenue, but that it is also in grid zone N84W.